turboMaCk/glue/README.md

         }
 ```

-As you can see we've switched from `Glue.glue` function to `Glue.poly`.
+As you can see, we've switched from `Glue.glue` function to `Glue.poly`.
-Also the type signature now contains `Msg` twice as the type produced by the child module
+Also the type signature now contains `Msg` twice as the type produced by the
-is the `Msg` of parent module.
-In fact `Glue.poly` is just a constructor that defines
+child module is the `Msg` of parent module.
+In fact `Glue.poly` is just
-`msg` as `identity`.
+a constructor that defines `msg` as `identity`.

-We also need to change parent's view since its API has changed and we need to pass an extra argument now:
+We also need to change parent's view since its API has changed and we need to
+pass an extra argument now:

 ```elm
 view : Model -> Html Msg